 * See the latest in artificial and permanent materials available

-* How to use containers correctl
+* How to use containers correctly

 All registrants get a special holiday gift from Scott, the Design Guy.